Saltville (archaeological site)

-Saltville Archaeological Site SV-2 an apparent Pre-Clovis archaeological site located in the Saltville Valley near Saltville, Virginia.
+Saltville Archaeological Site SV-2 is an apparent pre-Clovis archaeological and paleontological site located in the Saltville Valley near Saltville, Virginia.
 The site was excavated from 1992 to 1997 by paleogeographer Jerry N. McDonald of the Virginia Museum of Natural History.

-The Saltville Valley today is located in the valley and ridge province of the Appalachian Mountains near southwest Virginia.
+The Saltville Valley today is located in the valley and ridge province of the Appalachian Mountains in southwest Virginia.
 The valley is shaped like a scalene triangle, and it measures in elevation 1740’/530 m above sea level, 8000’/2.4 km lengthwise, and 2750’/0.84 km at its greatest width.
 Over 20 percent of the valley is submerged in standing water due to industrial mining of salt brine from the late 19th century to the early 20th century.
 Site SV-2 is located in the south western part of the Saltville Valley by the northern edge of an artificial reservoir established by the Olin Mathieson Chemical Corporation from 1964-1965.